-Our lips contain less than half the amount of cells compared to the skin on our face and therefore vividly reflect the colour of our blood vessels.
-That is why sometimes your lips are darker or blueish depending on the current colour of your blood.
+Our lips contain less than half the amount of cells compared to the skin on our face and, therefore vividly reflect the color of our blood vessels.
+That is why sometimes the lips are darker or blueish depending on the current color of your blood.

 Lips contain a large amount of collagen that disappears with age and slowly reduces the volume of our lips.

 Another factor that makes your lips shrink with age is exposure to the sun.
 Lip balm with UV protection might do the trick.
 Coconut oil contains SPF factor 4-5, antioxidants that protect our skin from sun exposure and pump moisture back to your skin.
-In addition, coconut oil heals, hydrates and protects our lips.
+In addition, coconut oil heals, hydrates, and protects our lips.

-Lips are very sensitive to touch, cold or heat as there are millions of nerve endings.
+Lips are very sensitive to touch, cold, or heat as there are millions of nerve endings.
 Beeswax is a natural emulsifier that helps retain moisture in the skin.
-Produced by bees to build honeycombs, beeswax has antibacterial properties and is effective in the treatment of inflammation, burns and bruises.
+Produced by bees to build honeycombs, beeswax has antibacterial properties and is effective in treating inflammation, burns, and bruises.
 (2)